thecodingmachine/symfony-boilerplate/README.md

 We strongly recommend installing [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/).

-Indeed, Docker currently has huge performance issues on macOS, and using Vagrant allows us to have an almost Linux-like experience regarding performances.
+Indeed, Docker currently has substantial performance issues on macOS, and using Vagrant allows us to have an almost Linux-like experience regarding performances.

 #### Windows